japila-books/apache-spark-internals/docs/shuffle/IndexShuffleBlockResolver.md

   blockId: ShuffleBlockId): ManagedBuffer
 ----

-NOTE: `getBlockData` is part of xref:ShuffleBlockResolver.adoc#getBlockData[ShuffleBlockResolver] contract.
+NOTE: `getBlockData` is part of ShuffleBlockResolver.md#getBlockData[ShuffleBlockResolver] contract.

 Internally, `getBlockData` <<getIndexFile, finds the index file>> for the input shuffle `blockId`.

-NOTE: xref:storage:BlockId.adoc#ShuffleBlockId[ShuffleBlockId] knows `shuffleId` and `mapId`.
+NOTE: storage:BlockId.md#ShuffleBlockId[ShuffleBlockId] knows `shuffleId` and `mapId`.

 `getBlockData` discards `blockId.reduceId` bytes of data from the index file.

-NOTE: `getBlockData` uses Guava's link:++https://google.github.io/guava/releases/snapshot/api/docs/com/google/common/io/ByteStreams.html#skipFully-java.io.InputStream-long-++[com.google.common.io.ByteStreams] to skip the bytes.
+NOTE: `getBlockData` uses Guava's ++https://google.github.io/guava/releases/snapshot/api/docs/com/google/common/io/ByteStreams.html#skipFully-java.io.InputStream-long-++[com.google.common.io.ByteStreams] to skip the bytes.

 `getBlockData` reads the start and end offsets from the index file and then creates a `FileSegmentManagedBuffer` to read the <<getDataFile, data file>> for the offsets (using <<transportConf, transportConf>> internal property).